cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 discussed in {{security-considerations}}.

-The AKE client state `client_ake_state` mentioned in {{online-phase}} has the following named fields:
+The AKE client state `client_ake_state` mentioned in {{online-phase}} has the following fields:

-- client_secret, an opaque byte string of length Nsk; and
+- client_secret: An opaque byte string of length `Nsk`.
-- ke1, a value of type KE1.
+- ke1: a value of type `KE1`.

 The server state `server_ake_state` mentioned in {{online-phase}} has the following fields:

-- expected_client_mac, an opaque byte string of length Nm; and
+- expected_client_mac: An opaque byte string of length `Nm`.
-- session_key, an opaque byte string of length Nx.
+- session_key: An opaque byte string of length `Nx`.

 {{ake-client}} and {{ake-server}} specify the inner workings of client and server functions, respectively.